Study Says Gay People Are Better In Bed Compared To Straight People

 The four researchers looked into the differences in orgasm frequency among gay, bisexual, and heterosexual men and women.
 The study suggested that same-sex partners are good at bringing their partners to the climax of their libido compared to their heterosexual counterparts.

-While the researchers said that 95% of heterosexual men are most likely to say they always orgasmed during sex, gay men and bisexual men are not far from the number with 89% and 88%, respectively.
+While the researchers said that 95 percent of heterosexual men are most likely to say they always orgasmed during sex, gay men and bisexual men are not far from the number with 89 percent and 88 percent, respectively.

-In addition to this, 86% of lesbian women said they always orgasmed while doing sex with their partner, as compared to just 66% on bisexual women and 65% on heterosexual women.
+In addition to this, 86 percent of lesbian said they always orgasmed while having sex with their partner, as compared to just 66 percent on bisexual women and 65 percent on heterosexual women.

 With the percentage above, it is likely to conclude that sex done between two men and two women could be better than sex done between opposite sexes.